 As I explain to you in the section down below, the Affinity Series is actually just a tad heavier than the Bullet Series.
 This is because the Bullet Series has been slimmed down on purpose and made lighter.

 This isn’t due to a difference in wood types, electronics, hardware, or anything like that.
 It’s just that the Bullet has less product or material to its neck and body.
+However, alder and ash can be a bit denser than basswood which the cheaper models are made out of.

 It sounds great, looks cool, it’s light like a feather, but I will be replacing the neck on it at some point due to the aforementioned poor fretwork and also adding new single-coil pickups.